-"I'm sorry you feel that way..." - a classic non-apology which can help you spot a narcissist
+"I'm sorry you feel that way..." - improve your communication skills by avoiding this non-apology

 Have you ever poured your heart out in a truly vulnerable way only to receive the dismissive phrase, "I'm sorry you feel that way"?